 The site was excavated in 1968, and since the whole cavity was filled with debris, this required great efforts and funding to clean out the soil.

 A modern steel structure was built for the modern visitors.
 The way down is easy, but climbing up is a challenge - although worth the experience.

 At the edge of the shaft is a tunnel that was cut into the rock, and leads to the water pool.

-The water was precious at a time of siege, and enabled the defenders to continue living without access to the water wells in the valley between the upper and lower cities.
+The water was precious at a time of siege, and enabled the defenders to continue living without access to the water wells in the valley.

 Another aerial view, vertically over the ruins, is seen next: